Your protein target

 Multivitamin

-Recommended during active weight loss
+During active weight loss (first 6-12 months)

 Protein powder